 • Prior to closing our factory, what type of retention bonus should I offer our key employees who are staying to keep our operations running to the final day?

 • What does a “location quotient” mean when I’m recruiting a new workforce and does your demographic analysis include labor trends?

-• What local resources are available to help us with our talent search and our worker training needs?
+• What local resources are available in the new location to help us with our talent search and our worker training needs?

 Quality of Life